karthik25/roslyn-code-analysis-extension/README.md

 ![Initial view](screenshots/class_info_mouseover.png)

-The rules to identify if the number of lines of a method is below a certain number, or if the number of methods in a class is below a certain is defined in various classes under the `RoslynCodeAnalysis.Lib.Rules` namespace (you can look at them [here](https://github.com/karthik25/roslyn-code-analysis-extension/tree/master/RoslynCodeAnalysis.Lib/Rules)).
+The rules to identify if the number of lines of a method is below a certain value, or if the number of methods in a class is below a certain value is defined in various classes under the `RoslynCodeAnalysis.Lib.Rules` namespace (you can look at them [here](https://github.com/karthik25/roslyn-code-analysis-extension/tree/master/RoslynCodeAnalysis.Lib/Rules)).
 Again, it's a work in progress and so not all the rules defined here have been used yet!
-Here is another screenshot of a class that has more than the defined number (10).
+Here is another screenshot of a class that has more than the recommended number of methods (10).

 ![Initial view](screenshots/class_info_mouseover_method_count.png)

 Also, if the tab you are viewing also has interfaces, after the number of classes are displayed, you will also see the number of interfaces in the file, like this:

 ![Initial view](screenshots/interface.png)

+It was mentioned earlier that the information displayed changes every 15 seconds after the first time.
+During this time the contents of the current tab are parsed using roslyn.
+Before this is carried out there are some checks in place so that if there are errors in the current file, the parsing process does not happen (credits - Error Highlighter extension [[^](https://github.com/madskristensen/ErrorHighlighter)]).

 ## Installation